stanton26/AppDefense/labs/v2/horizon-lab.md

 # Introduction

-In this Lab we are going to cfreate and install a Horizon 7 environment.
-Using Cloud Pod Architectire to connect two Horizon Environemnts for Global Management and Entitlement Rights.
+In this Lab we are going to cfreate and install a Horizon 7 environment, using Cloud Pod Architectire to connect two Horizon Environemnts for Global Management and Entitlement Rights.

 ## Viewing your SDDC

 ![SDDC-Network-01](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc01.jpg)

 After you login, you should see a single SDDC in the user interface following the naming format Student-Workshop-#.#.
 An SDDC is a fully deployed environment including vSphere, NSX, vSAN and vCenter Server.
-Deployment of a fully configured SDDC takes about two hours so for the purposes of this lab, we have already deployed it for you.
+Deployment of a fully configured SDDC takes about two hours, so for the purposes of this lab, we have already deployed it for you.
 This SDDC is in the same state it would be if you have deployed it.
 Let's take a look at the SDDC properties.

 1. First click on View Details to open the SDDC properties.